and church fittings

 Holy Trinity is renowned for its beautifully tasteful devotional artefacts and church fittings.
 Descriptions are awaiting checking of facts before being completed and photographs are to be added.
 They'll be worth waiting for!

 Main artefacts and fittings are:

-Altar and reredos: original fittings by C. E. Kempe, 1878.
+Altar and reredos: original fittings manufactured by Zwink of Oberammergau and supplied by by C. E. Kempe of London, 1878.
 Reredos features Nativity scene bordered by representations of the four evangelists.
 Donated by

 Bible: lectern-sized, leather-bound Holy Bible, with cover embossed: "Presented to the new Scotch Episcopal Chapel of Stirling on the 25 March 1795 by William Rind Esqr, Purser on the service of the Honble the East India Company".
 This item is not kept in the church and can only be seen by special arrangement.

 Bishop's chair and prie-dieu: original fittings, 1878.
 Donated by Mr and Mrs Couper of Craigforth